 Mental health problems can occur in a variety of forms and include depression, attention deficit hyperactivity disorder (ADHD), anxiety or panic disorder, bipolar disorder and schizophrenia.

 Depression is defined by a constant low mood and anhedonia (a lack of interest in things you previously found enjoyable), and can also include a change in appetite and sleep pattern.
-Depression is usually treated with Cognitive Behavioural Therapy (CBT) or pharmacotherapy to increase the level of serotonin (a chemical associated with maintaining a positive mood) in the brain.
+Depression is usually treated with Cognitive behavioral Therapy (CBT) or pharmacotherapy to increase the level of serotonin (a chemical associated with maintaining a positive mood) in the brain.

-People with ADHD find it difficult to remain focused on tasks, as well as also having irrational and impulsive behaviour.
+People with ADHD find it difficult to remain focused on tasks, as well as also having irrational and impulsive behavior.
 This is usually diagnosed during childhood, but can also occur in adults and can be treated with CBT or by taking drugs to increase dopamine (a chemical which communicated feelings of pleasure and enhances motivation) in the brain.

 Anxiety/panic disorder is defined by the constant sense of impending doom accompanied by intermittent but repeated attacks of intense fear.
 Again, this can be treated by CBT but also by drugs to increase serotonin levels, as well as epilepsy drugs (e.g. Pregablin and Benzodiazepines).

 Continuous cycling between manic and depressive states is characteristic of bipolar disorder.
 Manic phases consist of moments of extreme activity and heightened emotion, whilst depressive states include lethargy and sadness.
-Treatment for bipolar disorder usually consists of a variety of drugs used to stabilise mood shifts, including anticonvulsants and lithium carbonate.
+Treatment for bipolar disorder usually consists of a variety of drugs used to stabilize mood shifts, including anticonvulsants and lithium carbonate.
 Bipolar disorder can also be managed using CBT.

 Schizophrenia includes negative and positive symptoms.
 Negative symptoms include a lack of energy and emotion, whilst positive symptoms include the addition of audio or visual hallucinations.
 Although positive symptoms can usually be managed by antipsychotics such as Clozapine, research into the treatment of negative symptoms is still ongoing.